 Where do we draw the line between acceptable language and unacceptable language?

-the playful and friendly exchange of teasing remarks
+Banter is the playful and friendly exchange of teasing remarks.

 Some tips for professionals (adapted with Chris Gibbons, Director of Inside Inclusion):